What Is Emotional Intelligence?

 Components of Emotional Intelligence

-It is to have knowledge about oneself, mainly the strengths and weaknesses.
+1. Self-Awareness: It is to have knowledge about oneself, mainly the strengths and weaknesses.
 This enables a person to know how to react to different people and different situations that arise in the workplace.
 People who are self-aware, are in most cases, self-confident too.
-The only way to improve one’s Self-awareness is to step out from their comfort zone.
+The only way to improve one’s Self-awareness is to step out from one comfort zone.

-It is the art of regulating one’s emotions to be able to manage and have self-control over it. also, necessitates the need to manage one’s thoughts, emotions, and behavior to get positive results.
+2. Self-Regulation: It is the art of regulating one’s emotions to be able to manage and have self-control over them. also necessitates the need to manage one’s thoughts, emotions, and behavior to get positive results.

-People with high EI tend to be more positive and optimistic in their approach.
-Thus, making themselves highly motivated.
+3. Motivation: People with high EI tend to be more positive and optimistic in their approach.
+Thus, making them highly motivated.
 Also, they are more flexible with their work and possess the ability to handle any situation.

 Why does Emotional Intelligence Matter?